 End Face Geometry

-Overall performance of the fibre optic connectivity depends on the mechanical characteristics that control alignment and physical contact of the fibre cores.
-End face geometry is an essential characteristic of repeatable and reliable optical fibre connections.
+Overall performance of the fiber optic connectivity depends on the mechanical characteristics that control alignment and physical contact of the fiber cores.
+End face geometry is an essential characteristic of repeatable and reliable optical fiber connections.

 The three critical parameters for connector end-face geometry are: (See Figure 1 below).